 First impressions are crucial

-Polish Orange Flex is one of the first CSPs to deliver a successful subscription model with a fully mobile app-based user experience, from onboarding to offer and option selection, cost-control and payment.
+Polish Orange Flex is one of the first CSPs to successfully deliver an innovative subscription model with a fully mobile app-based user experience, from onboarding to offer and option selection, cost-control and payment.
 All customer-facing processes in this approach are and must be widely simplified, clear and carefully designed to be used directly from a mobile device.

 Impeccable customer experience and smooth, almost seamless, processes result from carefully considered UX design of apps with crafted, built-in features.
 What matters probably the most, is the first impression.
 This means that the onboarding process is essential for the success of the whole service offer.